The half-filled extended Hubbard model on a square lattice: Phase boundaries from determinant quantum Monte Carlo simulations: Ground State Results

 We start with the transition between the AFM (Mott) phase and the CDW phase.
-As indicated in Fig.\,\ref{fig:avesB4}\,(a), increasing $V$ causes a sharp decrease of $S_\text{afm}$ and a sharp increase of $S_\text{cdw}$ thus indicating a phase transition at $V_c=0.6\pm 0.05$, where the error reflects the $V$ increments in Fig.\,\ref{fig:avesB4}\,(a).
-This is accompanied by a dip in $\avs$ at the same value of $V$; see Fig.\,\ref{fig:avesB4}\,(b).
-The behaviour for $U=1$ is similar, leading to $V_c=0.2\pm 0.05$, so that, similarly to the 1D case \cite{Hirsch84}, the AFM-CDW critical line lies slightly above the strong-coupling prediction, $V_c=U/4$.
+As indicated in Fig.\,\ref{fig:avesB4}\,(a), increasing $V$ with fixed $U$ causes a sharp decrease of $S_\text{afm}$ and a sharp increase of $S_\text{cdw}$ thus signalling a phase transition near $V=0.6$.
+Figure \ref{fig:avesB4}\,(b) shows $\avs$ calculated with real HS fields to illustrate that the change in $S_\text{afm}$ and $S_\text{cdw}$ is accompanied by a sharp dip.
+Given the amount of data gathered so far relating a degraded $\avs$ with quantum critical points \cite{Wessel2017,Mondaini2022,Mondaini2023,Lima2023}, we estimate the critical point for for $U=2$ as $V_c=0.65\pm0.05$, where the error reflects the $V$ increments in Fig.\,\ref{fig:avesB4}\,(b).

+In addition, we recall that for $U=2$ the sign-free region for CHSF corresponds to $V\leq 0.5$, so that we may obtain these structure factors at very low temperatures for $V=0.5$; see Figs.\,\ref{fig:FSSU2}(a) and (c).
+The stabilized values (i.e. when $\beta\to\infty$) of $S_\text{afm}$ in Fig.\,\ref{fig:FSSU2}(a) can then be used in the scaling \textit{ansatz} \cite{Huse88}, $m_\text{afm} \sim \sqrt{S_\text{afm}/L^2}$, to extract the ground state staggered magnetization, $m_\text{afm}$, when $L\to\infty$, as in Fig.\,\ref{fig:FSSU2}(e).
+By contrast, in the low temperature regime $S_\text{cdw}$ is practically independent of $L$, indicating the suppression of CDW correlations.
+This analysis thus confirms that for $V=0.5$ the ground state is antiferromagnetic.

+Let us now discuss the data for $V=0.7$, still with $U=2$.
+Although these parameters lie outside the range of applicability of the CHSF, Fig.\,\ref{fig:avesB4}\,(b) shows that $\avs\gtrsim0.3$, which allows us to calculate the correlation functions quite confidently; see Appendix \ref{App:sign}.
+Figures \ref{fig:FSSU2}(b) and (d) show that the roles of $S_\text{afm}$ and $S_\text{cdw}$, as far as the $L$-dependence is concerned, have been inverted in relation to the case $V=0.5$: while the former hardly depends on $L$, the latter increases steadily with $L$.
+Accordingly, Fig.\,\ref{fig:FSSU2}(f) shows that $S_\text{cdw}/L^2$ extrapolates to a finite value as $L\to\infty$, signaling the onset of long-ranged CDW order.
+These analyses are in perfect agreement with our estimates based on Fig.\,\ref{fig:avesB4}.
+For other values of $U$, we follow the same analyses, and it turned out that the behavior is quite similar, leading to $V_c=0.3\pm 0.1$ for $U=1$, and $V_c=1.1\pm 0.1$ for $U=4$.

+Further checks can be carried out by examining the double occupancy, $D = \ave{n_\uparrow n_\downarrow}$ in the region of small $U$.
+Since an AFM state should yield $D\lesssim 0.25$, while a CDW state leads to $D\gtrsim 0.25$, close to a AFM-CDW transition one may expect $D\approx 0.25$, the noninteracting result.
+As a first-order phase transition may occur between an AFM and a CDW phase, the finite temperature behavior of $D$ would exhibit a sharp change around the transition region.
+Indeed, this was employed in literature to estimate the critical region of other models with AFM-CDW transition\,\cite{Nowadnick12,Johnston13,Costa20}.
+Figure \ref{fig:double_occ}(a) shows $D$ as a function of $V$, for $U=1$, and different inverse temperatures.
+The curves for $\beta=8$ and $10$ are practically the same, and cross the $D=0.25$ horizontal line at $V=0.35\pm0.05$.
+For comparison, in Fig.\,\ref{fig:double_occ}(b) we plot $S_\text{cdw}(\beta)$ for different values of $V$, and the charge correlations are only enhanced at low temperatures if $V \gtrsim 0.3\pm 0.1$, consistently with the estimates from $D$.

+It is also instructive to check whether a bond-ordered wave (BOW) phase can be identified near the AFM-CDW transition region, similarly to the one-dimensional case \cite{Lin1995,Ferreira22}.
+To this end, we calculate the corresponding bond correlation function \cite{Xing2021}, defined as